calidion/aex/README.md

 # AEX

 A simple, easy to use, decorated, scoped web server, with async linear middlewares and no more callbacks in middlewares.
+It is a web framework for typescript and nodejs.

 It is an example: